FREQUIA® USER GUIDE

 ‘Filter’ generally refers to a cut-only device, whereas an equalizer can either boost or cut.

 FREQUIA only allows you to train on one filter or equalizer at any given time.
-The rationale for this is that very few people can correctly identify +/- 1dB changes made to audio signals, and even fewer can consistently achieve this in Absolute Identification mode.
+The rationale for this is that very few people can correctly identify +/- 1dB changes made to audio signals, and even fewer can consistently achieve this in mode.

 A High-pass Filter (HPF) passes (doesn't boost or cut) frequencies ABOVE the selected frequency, whereas a Low-pass Filter (LPF) passes frequencies BELOW the selected frequency.
 A high Q value may boost certain frequencies, even though there is no gain applied.